All containers should be at the street by 5:30 a.m. on your pick up day. Residents are provided containers for recycling and refuse.

 - Tape all mirrors and glass with an large X with strong tape

-If you need to place out more than one item please call DC Trash direct at 1-815-758-7274.
+If you need to place out more than one item please call DC Recycling Systems direct at 815-758-7274.
 An additional charge will apply.
-DC Trash will bill you direct for this charge.
+DC Recycling Systems will bill you direct for this charge.

 Does not include appliances or electronics.